Polyvagal Theory, Part 1: Connection & Protection

 Let’s return to connection mode for a sec.

-In connection mode, our “waves” of arousal and rest comfortably rise and fall in the background of our experience.
+In connection mode, life feels workable.
+Our “waves” of arousal and rest rise and fall in a manageable rhythm.
 The up-waves represent mobilization (we’re active); the down-waves represent immobilization (we’re relaxing).
 Notice in the image below how the waves don’t get too high or too low.
 They stay within a “window of tolerance” (also known as a “zone of resilience”).

 In large part, mobilization (the up-wave) is driven by the brain’s relationship with the adrenal glands, which sit atop the kidneys and squirt out stress hormones.
 This stimulates us into action.

-Meanwhile, immbolization (the down-wave) is made possible by the vagus nerve, which keeps us from getting “too up.”
+Meanwhile, immobilization (the down-wave) is made possible by the vagus nerve, which keeps us from getting “too up.”
 Through the vagus, we’re able sloooooow down, relax, and restore ourselves.

-But if hyper-arousal proves to be inappropriate or ineffective, we have another option: hypo-arousal.
-Here, the dorsal vagus crashes us down into collapse:
+But if hyper-arousal proves to be inappropriate or ineffective, we have another option: Freezing.
+Here, different segment of the vagus nerve, known as the “dorsal vagus,” shifts us into immobility.

-When we’re in either flavor of protection mode, we’re operating outside our window of tolerance.
+Whether the nervous system is in fight-or-flight or freeze, we’re operating outside our window of tolerance.
+We’ve crossed the upper threshold in the diagram.
 Our manageable wave has become more extreme.

-I want to emphasize here that these two flavors of protection mode are superpowers!
+Now, I want to emphasize here that these two stages of protection mode are superpowers!
 They’re life-saving capacities.

-Once we’ve used these protection-mode superpowers to access safety, we have the opportunity to return to connection mode, reestablishing our wave in our comfortable zone.
+And once we’ve used these protection-mode superpowers to access safety, we have the opportunity to return to connection mode, reestablishing our wave in a comfortable zone.

-This framework is called “polyvagal theory” because it hinges on more than one (“poly”) branch of the vagus nerve (“vagal”): there’s the ventral vagus and then there’s the dorsal vagus.
+This framework is called “polyvagal theory” because it hinges on more than one (“poly”) branch of the vagus nerve (“vagal”): There’s the ventral vagus (which helps us feel safely connected) and then there’s the dorsal vagus (which stimulates the freeze response).
 Stephen Porges developed the theory in the 1990s, and I find it so incredibly useful.

 Why is this framework useful?
-Well, because it’s easy for us to get stuck in protection mode.
+Well, because it’s easy for us to get stuck in protection mode, and this polyvagal theory helps us get unstuck.

-Protection mode is intended to be temporary.
-But if it becomes our default mode, life becomes very uncomfortable.
-We find ourselves constantly revved up or checked out.
-We find ourselves living outside our window of tolerance.
+Protection mode, after all, is intended to be temporary.
+Fight-or-flight and freeze are designed to only last long enough for us to survive the tiger attack.
+But if protection mode becomes our default mode, well, then life becomes very uncomfortable.
+We find ourselves constantly revved up, braced, or collapsed.
+We find ourselves perpetually living outside our window of tolerance.

 In the next article, we’ll dig a little deeper into our connection and protection states.
 Click here to read on!